jfcorugedo/design-patterns-java/docs/creational/Builder.md

 * **Force Immutability:** It will help you ensure that instances of this object are going to be immutable.

+* **Solve telescoping constructors problem:** Instead of having a lot of overloaded constructors it is better to have a Builder pattern

 There are a lot of examples of this pattern inside Java API and frameworks.
 Just to mention some of them: StringBuilder, Locale.Builder, etc...

 # Design